spygi/rust-sandbox/README.md

 - Some pointers in creating a test harness [with setup and shutdown code](https://tjtelan.com/blog/rust-custom-test-harness/)

-## E2E tests
+### E2E tests
-- E2E tests exercise the binary in Rust terms.
+- E2E tests exercise the binary in Rust terms from the "outside".
-- [assert_cmd package](https://crates.io/crates/assert_cmd) can be used to discover the binary code
+- [assert_cmd package](https://crates.io/crates/assert_cmd) can be used to discover the binary
 - See a usage in practice in [the bat repo](https://github.com/sharkdp/bat/blob/master/tests/integration_tests.rs)

+## Doc tests
+- A different crate/main() is used so you need to prefix your methods with `crate_name::`
+  - Similar to how integration tests work
+- They are not part of test coverage in neither Tarpaulin nor Grcov (listed in [Test coverage section](#test-coverage))

 # CI/CD
 - Github Actions